martinthomson/http-replay/draft-thomson-http-replay.md

 preface.
 Any requests sent in early data MUST be sent again, unless the client decides to abandon those requests.

-Note that this results in a potential replay where the early data is sent to one server instance and the connection attempt is separately allowed to complete where the server instance rejects the early data.
-Replays are also possible if there are multiple server instances that will accept early data, or if the same server accepts early data (though this would be in violation of requirements in TLS).
+This automatic retry exposes the request to a potential replay attack.
+An attacker sends early data to one server instance that accepts and processes the early data, but allows that connection to proceed no further.
+The attacker then forwards the same messages from the client to another server instance that will reject early data.
+The client the retries the request, resulting in the request being processed twice.
+Replays are also possible if there are multiple server instances that will accept early data, or if the same server accepts early data multiple times (though this would be in violation of requirements in TLS).

 Clients MUST identify requests sent in early data with the `Early-Data` request header field; see {{header}}.
 Clients that use early data MUST retry requests